Ramgarhia: Occupation and status

 Traditionally, Ramgarhias are mostly carpenters, but included other artisan occupations including blacksmiths.
 Generally, Sikh carpenters use Ramgarhia as a surname whereas Hindu carpenters use Dhiman.
 However, Ramgarhias and Dhimans share the same gots (clans) due to their common origin as Tarkhans despite their religious differences and they also marry amongst each-other, showing that their caste-identity takes preponderance over their religious one, viewing themselves as both being Babey Vishvakarmey di aulad ("descendants of Lord Vishvakarma").
 Thus, the Sikh gurus functioned as spiritual gurus whilst Baba Vishvakarma served the Ramgarhias as a trade guru.
 The Dhimans and Ramgarhias also celebrates common festivals, such as Bhai-Dooj, which is celebrated the day after Diwali, with them cleaning their occupational tools in the morning before placing them in the corner of their workshop in a ceremony known as sand raj baithey han ("tools are resting on the royal seat"), with it being considered a transgression (pap) to use their tools on this day.
 Later the next day, the tools are sprinkled with water in a ceremony known as chhita-dena, there is a recitatin of a prayer known as Babev Vishvakarmev di ardas ("prayer of Lord Vishvakarma"), and parshad is distributed in the family.
-Other ceremonies of tool-veneration practiced by the Tarkhans occur on Dasahra festival on the day of Vishvakarma Pula.
+Other ceremonies of tool-veneration practised by the Tarkhans occur on Dasahra festival on the day of Vishvakarma Pula.
+According to Mohinder Singh Randhawa, most of the artists of the 18th century Kangra miniature artists and prominent 20th century Sikh artists were carpenters by caste.

 Their artisan skills were noted by the British, who encouraged many Ramgarhia to move to colonies in East Africa in the 1890s, where they assisted in the creation of that region's infrastructure and became Africanised.
 One significant project in which they and other Punjabi Sikhs were involved was the construction of the railway linking the present-day countries of Kenya and Uganda, which was completed in 1901.

+A display from Mera Pind, Punjab showcasing wood-working craftsmen from Punjab, the Tarkhans.

 The British authorities also encouraged Ramgarhias to migrate within India during the first quarter of the 20th century.
 Their inventiveness and skills at construction, repair and maintenance were of much use at, for example, the tea plantations in Assam.
 Now distant from their landlords in Punjab, who were mostly Jat Sikhs, the Ramgarhia diaspora in the Brahmaputra Valley of Assam were able to enhance their social status even higher.
 The lessons learned in Punjab, where they had established a few gurdwaras to aid community cohesion and had been loyal to the British and generally unwilling to support the Jat-led Akali movement, assisted their improved status in Assam.